 Then – Hostel, huge dorm room, basically whatever was cheapest.
 I didn’t ever plan on spending too much time in my room, just so long as I had a bed and my gear was all safe I was set.
 Snorers and whatever else I could deal with … just about.

 Now – Dorm rooms are still a yes, I still love them and the hostel atmosphere when travelling on my own.
 However, now that I travel with company more often than not, it’s more likely I’ll be on the lookout for what you might call boutique hostels, budgets hotels and apartments to rent.
-Somewhere that bit more comfortable and that bit more private for the mrs and I.
+Somewhere that bit more comfortable and that bit more private for the mrs and I. I must say that I’m more than satisfied, mesmerized even, with the Serviced apartments in vienna because of how well-maintained and refined it is.

 Food and Drink